EcSolticia/flexomata/README.md

 ```
 make
 ```
 In the `build` directory, which should link the library and compile your executable.

 You may wish to run the executable to see if it behaves as expected.

-> The example program we built here takes a "command" each step.
-Any input other than "quit" will simulate and present the next step of the simulation.
-Otherwise, it quits.
+> The program we built here simulates Conway's Game of Life on our initial configuration Grid and pattern.
+Press enter to simulate the next step.
+Pressing Ctrl + C, or a similar key combination depending on your terminal and platform can be used to terminate the program.

 # Usage Documentation
 ## Accessible Classes and Namespaces